-You can set the microwave to delay cooking up to 99 minutes and 99 seconds.
+You can set the microwave to delay the start of cooking up to 99 minutes and 99 seconds.

+- 7 Press KITCHEN TIMER.

+- Enter the amount of time to delay the start of cooking.

+- Press POWER LEVEL.
+Change power level if you don't want full power.
+(Press POWER LEVEL repeatedly to select a desired power level.)

+- 4 Enter the amount of cooking time.

+- Press START.

-- Press TIME COOK and enter the amount of cooking time. - Press KITCHEN TIMER and enter the amount of time to delay the start of cooking. - Press START/PAUSE.
-The kitchen timer will begin counting down to zero and cooking will then begin.
+The timer will begin counting down to zero and cooking will then begin.